 Education and Training Activities

-CHSR Educational Activities & Seminars:
+CHSR Educational Activities & Seminars

 CHSR Work in Progress (WIP) Meetings

-Work in Progress sessions provide opportunities for fellows and junior faculty to present research in progress and gain valuable feedback on their work.
+Work in Progress sessions provide opportunities for fellows and early career faculty to present research in progress and gain valuable feedback on their work.
 These weekly sessions are well-attended by an interdisciplinary group of trainees and faculty.
 Thus, they also provide participants with exposure to other researchers at Vanderbilt and the VA, and facilitate networking with colleagues who have similar or complementary interests.

 CHSR Biostatistics Conference Series